 Also note that I don’t really change plugins too often because that might cause compatibility issues but I’ll make sure whenever I change something, I update this page as well.

 I use Genesis Framework here.
-It’s highly customizable and robust at the same time that really something I definitely look for in a WordPress theme.
-Additionally, a few lines of code can reshape the whole site structure the way you want something, I don’t think any other theme can.
+It’s highly customizable and robust at the same time that is something I definitely look for in a WordPress theme.
+Additionally, a few lines of code can reshape the whole site structure the way you want something I don’t think any other theme can.

 My theme is a custom made child theme and unfortunately, you can not download it.

 SiteGround – I really love Siteground for one single reason: Maintaining quality.
 When you’re starting out, that’s what you expect apart from being user-friendly.
-SiteGround has it all. it gives you free SSL, free DDOS protection, low rates, unlimited bandwidth and storage space with a great support.
+SiteGround has it all. it gives you free SSL, free DDOS protection, low rates, unlimited bandwidth and storage space with great support.
 If you’re starting a WordPress blog and plan to grow steadily, they are the one I’ll recommend to host your WordPress blog with.

 ConvertKit – If ever I would want to switch to another email marketing service, It would be ConvertKit.
 That’s because they make email marketing as simple as possible with exceptional features that are great to target and engage any sort of email list.
 They also let you go beyond that by providing actionable guides and optimization tips through support.